the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 ### Step 9.
 Generalize Model and Integrator Coverage

-Status: `[ ]`
+Status: `[~]`

 Purpose:
 - Extend from the first milestone model path to a broader hybrid backend.

 Tasks:
-- [ ] Add a second model to prove the abstraction is not overfit.
+- [x] Add a second model to prove the abstraction is not overfit.
 - [ ] Add Euler support if Heun was first.
-- [ ] Separate model codegen from integrator codegen cleanly.
+- [~] Separate model codegen from integrator codegen cleanly.
 - [ ] Define a registration mechanism for supported models and integrators.

 Deliverables:
 - At least two models and two integrator paths, or a clear reason not to.

+Progress note:
+- The compatibility gate and expression translator now support more than `MontbrioPazoRoxin`: any model exposing `state_variable_dfuns` can be lowered and code-generated if its expressions are within the translator's supported AST subset.
+- `examples/visualize_cpp_models_timeseries.py` and
+  `examples/benchmark_single_subnetwork_cpp.py` exercise multiple
+  single-subnetwork model cases.
+Models using custom Numba templates, such as Zerlaut, are still rejected.
+- Only `HeunDeterministic` is supported.

 Exit criteria:
 - The code generator is organized around reusable model/integrator emitters, not